 Graham Andrews is a doctoral candidate at the Pardee RAND Graduate School and an assistant policy researcher at RAND.
 He holds a Master of Public Administration from the University of Washington, and a B.S. in computer science from the University of Redlands.
 His research interests include the psychology of risk decision-making, mathematical approaches to uncertainty, statistical analysis, artificial intelligence applications and implications, nuclear security policy, and intergenerational policymaking.

-Most recently, Andrews worked at the University of Washington for the Evans Policy Analysis & Research group, where he designed a text analysis suite in the R programming language.
+Andrews worked at the University of Washington for the Evans Policy Analysis & Research group, where he designed a text analysis suite in the R programming language.
 Prior to the University of Washington, he worked for seven years as a project manager, user interface designer, and software engineer at Microsoft Corporation.
-His recent master's degree studies focused on decision making and uncertainty in policy, with a focus on long-term policy challenges in climate and energy.
+His master’s degree studies focused on decision making and uncertainty in policy, with a focus on long-term policy challenges in climate and energy.